THE PLAYERS AND THE PRODUCERS

 This letter is written to someone who could never follow it. me

 I have worked in corporate organizations all of my life.
 I have watched people act and react and seldom have I understood what was really going on.
 Now only years have later I started to understand some characteristics that in hindsight would have made things clear many years ago.
 I have been a member of and observed church organizations, private organizations, governmental organizations and foreign organizations.
 The rules for all of these organizations, meaning the people associated with them, are all the same.

 The producers are the ones who really do the work.
 They have the interests of the organization, the nation and the society at heart.
 They are normally subordinate to the players.
 The producers dislike and have no respect for the players because the players are game players pure and simple and have no regard for the producers.
 Sacrificing producers, whenever convenient for the players, for the “needs of the business”, as I used to hear at IBM, never has been and never will be a problem for the players at least.

 The players view themselves as being superior to the producers.
 After all, they have bigger offices and salaries, more travel and other perks.
-They still pitch the company line however about everyone being equal and as Orwell said, some are more equal than others.
+They still pitch the company line however about everyone being equal and as Orwell said, "All animals are equal, some are more equal than others.
 The game players have no morality and to ensure that they are always on the “right” side, meaning on the side of power, they will change their position as often as necessary.
 The players are always afraid of being exposed or being blamed for anything.
 “Not on my watch” is their favorite refrain.
 In spite of their position, they are inevitably insecure because they know that others are trying to take their position.
 The producer has no such fears.